Garmin Instinct Solar first look review: Rugged outdoor GPS sports watch powered by the sun | ZDNet

 Also: Garmin Forerunner 945 review: Music, mapping, payments, pulse, and incident detection

-There are a number of unique activities you can track with the Garmin Instinct Solar and I had a great time using the Fish option.
-After launching this activity you select to start fishing and the watch will track your GPS location.
+There are several unique activities you can track with the Garmin Instinct Solar, and I had a great time using the Fish option.
+After launching this activity, you select to start fishing and the watch will track your GPS location.
 You can manually mark locations, set fishing timers, navigate to locations, and more.
-Since I was fly fishing on a small river while wading into the river, I started the day and then as I caught each fish I pressed the GPS button twice to log the catch.
-After the day was done I was able to see exactly where each fish was caught on a map.
+Since I was fly fishing on a small river while wading into the river, I started the day, and then as I caught each fish I pressed the GPS button twice to log the catch.
+After the day was done, I was able to see exactly where each fish was caught on a map.
 That particular day I landed 19 rainbow trout so thoroughly enjoyed using the Garmin Instinct Solar to track the day.
 I can't wait to go fly fishing again and develop a history of my catches to plan future trips.

-There are many other activities that are supported, including navigation and I plan to spend many more hours discovering all of the capabilities of the watch.
+Many other activities are supported, including navigation, and I plan to spend many more hours discovering all of the capabilities of the watch.

 Smartphone software and website